Chapter 30. Lead-Based Paint Activities Regulations

 18VAC15-30-650.
 Post-abatement clearance procedures.

-1. Following an abatement, a visual inspection shall be performed by the licensed inspector or licensed risk assessor to determine if there are any deteriorated painted surfaces or visible amounts of dust, debris, or residue still present.
+1. Following an abatement, a visual inspection must be performed by the licensed inspector or licensed risk assessor to determine if there are any deteriorated painted surfaces or visible amounts of dust, debris, or residue still present.
 If deteriorated painted surfaces or visible amounts of dust, debris, or residue are present, these conditions must be eliminated prior to the continuation of the clearance procedures.

-7. In multi-family dwellings with similarly constructed and maintained residential dwellings, random sampling for the purpose of clearance may be conducted provided:
+7. In multi-family dwellings with similarly constructed and maintained residential dwellings, random sampling for the purpose of clearance may be conducted, provided:

 a.
 The licensed individuals who abate or clean the residential dwellings do not know which residential dwelling will be selected for the random sample.